CH Canyamelar

 Club Handbol Canyamelar is a Spanish women's handball club from Valencia in División de Honor.

 The club was created in June 2013 after the disappearance of the CE Handbol Marítim due to the great debts that it had.
+They played in the 2nd tier of Spanish handball from 2013 to 2019, where they were relegated to Primera nacional, in a season mared with debt.